sil-org/policy-on-email-retention/02-body.md

     - _Examples:_ Strategic planning discussions, founding documents, significant policy decisions, major campaign launches.

-- **Employee Departure:** Upon the departure of an employee, their email account will be subject to the standard 3-year retention policy for historical emails.
+- **Employee Departure:** Upon the departure of an employee, their email account will be subject to a 6-month retention policy for historical emails.
 However, active access will be immediately terminated.
 Critical business-related emails of departing employees may be transferred to their supervisor or a designated successor for continued operational needs, but subject to the overall retention policy.

 ## Implementation and Responsibilities